graphql-python/graphql-core/README.md

 [![Python 3 Status](https://pyup.io/repos/github/graphql-python/graphql-core-next/python-3-shield.svg)](https://pyup.io/repos/github/graphql-python/graphql-core-next/)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-The current version 3.0.0a0 of GraphQL-core-next is up-to-date with GraphQL.js version 14.4.0.
+The current version 3.0.0a0 of GraphQL-core is up-to-date with GraphQL.js version 14.4.0.

 All parts of the API are covered by an extensive test suite of currently 1882 unit tests.

-Development will be continued with the new distribution name GraphQL-core from now on.

-## GraphQL-core-next is now GraphQL-core 3

-GraphQL-core-next has been discontinued as a separate Python distribution.
-Instead, it is now released as GraphQL-core version 3 and newer, replacing the existing GraphQL-core distribution.
-The old versions of GraphQL-core, which also support older Python versions, are still available.

 ## Documentation

-A more detailed documentation for GraphQL-core-next can be found at [graphql-core-next.readthedocs.io](https://graphql-core-next.readthedocs.io/).
+A more detailed documentation for GraphQL-core 3 can be found at [graphql-core-next.readthedocs.io](https://graphql-core-next.readthedocs.io/).

 The documentation for GraphQL.js can be found at [graphql.org/graphql-js/](https://graphql.org/graphql-js/).

 The documentation for GraphQL itself can be found at [graphql.org](https://graphql.org/).

 There will be also [blog articles](https://cito.github.io/tags/graphql/) with more usage examples.